 The vast majority of the population has bad posture.
 This is usually secondary to prolonged sitting, excessive use of computers and cell phones and a lack of exercise.
 Check out You Probably Have Bad Posture- Here's How to Tell to learn more.

 If you lack a specific end range of motion, stretching can help you gain an appreciable increase in flexibility.
 Again, some people are naturally more flexible than others.
 If you feel pain, then don't stretch that area.

 Stretching can decrease your risk of injury IF you have mobility issues:

 Remember, stretching by itself is not going to prevent you from having injuries.
 Stretching can help improve your mechanics by helping to align your joints properly.

 The breathing techniques that are necessary during stretching help you relieve stress and become relaxed.
 Deep breathing has been shown to help activate the parasympathetic nervous system to promote rest.

 Sometimes, people incorporate stretching into their nightly routine to help them fall asleep, like the ones we discussed in 7 More Ways To Increase Deep Sleep [Even With A Busy Schedule]

 When Is The Best Time To Stretch?

 If you are someone who absolutely loves static stretching, then keep on doing it.
 Just make sure that you are doing it at the right time.

-The best time to perform static stretching is AFTER your workout, when your muscles and joints are already loose/warm or after a warm shower right before bedtime.
+The best time to perform static stretching is AFTER your workout when your muscles and joints are already loose/warm or after a warm shower right before bedtime.